naronchen/react_projects/Drink_Detective_pro/readme.md

 The following **optional** features are implemented:

 - [x] The site's customized dashboard contains more content that explains what is interesting about the data
-- [ ] The site allows users to toggle between different data visualizations
+- [x] The site allows users to toggle between different data visualizations  - with doughnut chart

 ## Video Walkthrough